Welcome to Whittaker Lane Medical Centre

 Join us in wishing Dr Ruby Malik well as she jets off with her family for a 6 month sabbatical to Qatar.

 We are sorry to announce that Dr Malik leaves us on the 20th November 2019 to go overseas with her family for 6 months.
 She will be greatly missed by all the staff and patients at the practice and we wish her every success and happiness during her time there.

-We are very pleased to announce that Dr Rebecca Sheppard-Hickey has joined the practice and will be taking over Dr Malik’s Family Planning commitments.
+We are very pleased to announce that Dr Rebecca Sheppard-Hickey has joined the practice and after training, will be taking over Dr Malik’s Family Planning commitments.

 Healthy and Social Walks

 Our newly appointed Patient Reference Group (PRG) Chair Person, Mr Allan Shalks has volunteered to organise Healthy and Social walks to get us all out an about and meet new people.

 The walks will take approx 90 mins for a round trip, including a stop for a warm drink and rest if needed.
 They will occur once per month on a Tuesday, Wednesday or Thursday (these days will be alternated on a monthly basis) the walks will start at 10.30 am from the surgery on the days specified and you can bring along as many of your friends with you whether or not they are a patient as everybody is welcome.